-Calvin Harris, Katy Perry & Pharrell Drop Dreamy ‘Feels’ Video — Watch
+Katy Perry & Calvin Harris Escalate Taylor Swift Feud By Teaming Up For ‘Feels’ Video — Watch

 Calvin Harris has just dropped the awesome new music video for ‘Feels,’ which is one this summer’s biggest jams.
-WATCH as the Scottish DJ, Katy Perry and Pharrell do their thing!
+WATCH as the Scottish DJ, Katy Perry and Pharrell do their thing…and of course we have to wonder what Taylor Swift thinks about it all!

 Calvin Harris, 33, has given us the video for “Feels” today, June 27, and we’re obsessed.
 Katy Perry, 32, wears a yellow dress and rolls around in a field, while Pharrell Williams, 44, plays in a boat floating on water.
 The DJ teased the video on Instagram ahead of the release, sharing trippy, color shots of himself, Katy and Pharrell.
 We knew it was going to be good, but we certainly never expected this!
 You can watch the epic visual above.